EU split over Spain's push for softer deficit targets

-Spanish Prime Minister Mariano Rajoy is hoping major EU states will back him at a summit on Thursday and send a signal that Madrid’s target of cutting its deficit to 4.4 percent of gross domestic product this year should not be binding.
+Spanish Prime Minister Mariano Rajoy is hoping major EU states will back him at a summit on Thursday and send a signal that Madrid’s target of cutting its deficit to 4.4 percent of GDP this year should not be binding.

 Spain said this week its 2011 budget deficit was 8.5 percent of GDP, substantially higher than previously expected, making the 2012 target all the harder to achieve.